 What’s more, they can send out those 30,000+ letters or postcards without having to deal with the hassles involved with printing them or even having to visit the post office.

-But what’s most surprising of all is the cost: They pay just 60 cents per postcard and 89 cents per letter to have them printed and mailed – and that includes the postage!
+But what’s most surprising of all is the cost: They pay just 65 cents per postcard and $1.03 per letter to have them printed and mailed – and that includes the postage!

-That’s a lot cheaper than it would cost them to buy the paper products (postcards, stationary, envelopes and postage) themselves, pay someone to print the letters and stuff the envelopes and then mail them from their local post office.
+That’s a lot cheaper than it would cost them to buy the paper products (postcards, stationary, envelopes and postage) themselves, pay someone to print the letters and stuff the envelopes and carry them to the post office!